-The saprophytic bacteria are the major decomposers of organic matter (Figure 2), breaking down complex mixtures into simple soluble forms and freeing their atoms to be re-used by other bioprocesses [9].
-The ability of some acidophilic bacteria to withstand raised concentrations of certain metals through biological oxiredution reactions has been applied in a variety of industrial fields such as treatment of metalliferous mine wastes, acid mine waters and sulphurous flue gases (reference ??).
+The saprophytic bacteria are the major decomposers of organic matter (Figure 2), breaking down complex mixtures such as cellulose, hemicelluloses, lignin and proteins into simple soluble forms (catabolic reactions) and freeing their atoms to be re-used by other bioprocesses (anabolic reactions) [9].
+The biological relevance of saprophytic bacteria to the environment has been used in several biotechnological applications.
+The ability of some acidophilic bacteria to withstand raised concentrations of certain metals through biological oxi-redution reactions has been applied in a variety of industrial fields such as treatment of metalliferous mine wastes, acid mine waters and sulphurous flue gases [10, 11].
 The Matsuo Mine in Japan applied this biological treatment system using Thiobacillus ferrooxidans to treat 28m3/min of mine water at pH 2.5 oxidising more than 95 % of soluble ferrous iron [10].
-Microbial systems can detoxify the metal ions either by extracellular biomineralization, biosorption, complexation, precipitation or intracellular bioaccumulation.
+Microbial systems can detoxify the metal ions by either extracellular biomineralization, biosorption, complexation, precipitation or intracellular bioaccumulation.
 The cell wall reductive enzymes or soluble secreted enzymes can be involved in the reductive process of metal ions by bacteria [11].

-Some environmental factors such as availability of iron, sulphide and a microaerobic environment are important for proliferation of the magnetotactic bacteria such as Magnetospirillum magneticum.
-Magnetic minerals produced by these bacteria such as greigite and biogenic magnetite form a post-depositional remnant magnetization that is indicative of rapid local environmental change (reference??).
-These biomarkers are used by archeologists to establish the chronology and environmental history of a place.
+Some environmental factors such as availability of iron, sulphide and a micro-aerobic environment are important for proliferation of the magnetotactic bacteria such as Magnetospirillum magneticum.
+Magnetic minerals produced by these bacteria such as greigite and biogenic magnetite form a post-depositional remnant magnetization that is indicative of rapid local environmental change [12].
+Archeologists to establish the chronology and environmental history of a place use these biomarkers.
 Linford.
-[12] discovered bacterial magnetosomes at the village of Yarnton (Oxford, UK) suggesting a transformation of the previously dry river valley to an active flood plain (reference??).
+[12] discovered bacterial magnetosomes at the village of Yarnton (Oxford, UK) suggesting a transformation of the previously dry river valley to an active flood plain.

-Radiation-resistant micro-organisms have been used in the treatment of highly radioactive environmental wastes due to their ability to transform, detoxify, or immobilize a variety of metallic and organic pollutants [13, 14] and also used for decontamination of acid mine drainage waters through anaerobic degradation [15].
-The techniques traditionally applied for the treatment of radioactive environmental residuals have been based on chemical methods of neutralization and precipitation (reference??).
-These quick and effective techniques have several disadvantages, such as the need for building additional plant treatments, the high cost of the chemical reagents used and the generation of an important volume of sludges which need to be relocated [15].
+Radiation-resistant microorganisms have been used in the treatment of highly radioactive environmental wastes due to their ability to transform, detoxify, or immobilize a variety of metallic and organic pollutants [13, 14] and used for decontamination of acid mine drainage waters through anaerobic degradation [15].
+The techniques traditionally applied for the treatment of radioactive environmental residuals have been based on chemical methods of neutralization and precipitation [13-15].
+These quick and effective techniques have several disadvantages, such as the need for building additional plant treatments, the high cost of the chemical reagents used and the generation of an important volume of sludges that need to be relocated [15].

-Some bacteria, when subjected to any form of environmental stress, produce a signal transduction cascade in which certain promoters are induced, leading to expression of proteins that adjust to the ecological impact of altering the environment (reference??).
-Bioluminescent bacteria are being used as tools to detect some special compounds that are toxic and/or are of current interests as inorganic and organic pollutants of water, soil and air, as well as to monitor the level of toxicity of the effluents from industries into urban wastewaters, effluents from plant treatments, and water (reference??).
-Recombinant bioluminescent bacterial strains are increasingly receiving attention as environmental biosensors due to their advantages, such as high sensitivity and selectivity, low costs, ease of use and short measurement times (reference??).
-Exposure of a recombinant Escherichia coli strain, containing a fusion of a promoter to the Vibrio fisheri lux genes (Ecolum-5), to a toxic or lethal condition (give example of such conditions) results in a decrease in bioluminescence [16].
-The toxicity of benzene in air was determined using the Ecolum-5
+Some bacteria, when subjected to any form of environmental stress, produce a signal transduction cascade in which certain promoters are induced, leading to expression of proteins that adjust to the ecological impact of altering the environment [16, 17].
+Bioluminescent bacteria have being used as tools to detect some special compounds that are toxic and/or are of current interests as inorganic and organic pollutants of water, soil and air, as well as to monitor the level of toxicity of the effluents from industries into urban wastewaters, effluents from plant treatments, and water [16, 17].
+Recombinant bioluminescent bacterial strains are increasingly receiving attention as environmental biosensors due to their advantages, such as high sensitivity and selectivity, low costs, ease of use and short measurement times.
+Exposure of a recombinant E. coli strain, containing a fusion of a promoter to the Vibrio fisheri lux genes (Ecolum-5), to a toxic or lethal condition (DNA, superoxide or protein/membrane damage) results in a decrease in bioluminescence [16].
+The toxicity of benzene in air was determined using the Ecolum-5 [17].